thedrjones/mediahub-ssh-addons/README.md

 * `dropbearkey -t ecdsa -f /etc/dropbear/dropbear_ecdsa_host_key`

 ### Root Password
-The root password on the MediaHub is `giveit2me` (see this thread)[https://forum.nas-central.org/viewtopic.php?f=26&t=2059].
+The root password on the MediaHub is `giveit2me` [see this thread](https://forum.nas-central.org/viewtopic.php?f=26&t=2059).
 SCP does work on this dropbear config, but any files you copy in as root will not always be usable via other methods such as Samba or FTP.

 ## Bonus Files
 ### func_smb.conf